joedicastro/dotfiles/vim/README.md

     > - `P` jump to the commit tagged as `HEAD`

-- The rest of the entries are typical git commands which are executed via the __Fugitive__ tool.
+- Almost of the rest of the entries are typical git commands which are executed via the __Fugitive__ tool.
 Fugitive is a git wrapper, so good that allows us to manage git repositories without leave Vim.
 It's so complete and powerful that requires a certain amount of time to get used to it and get total control over its particular interface.
 The author, Tim Pope, says that about it: "A Git wrapper so awesome, it should be illegal" and is almost true.

       ![fugitive](http://joedicastro.com/static/pictures/fugitive_en.png "fugitive")